A Beginners Guide to Whiskey

 Smell the Aroma

 When you see people swirling whiskey or wine, they’re doing it for a reason.
 Swirling introduces oxygen to the alcohol and unlocks more of the aroma.
 When you swirl your whiskey, let it settle for a few seconds before giving it a sniff.
-When it comes to smelling your whiskey, put the glass just below your nose, then take a light sniff about three to four times.
+When it comes to smelling your whiskey, put the glass just below your nose and take a light sniff about three to four times.
 You’ll want to sniff it that much to acclimate your nose to the amount of alcohol that’s coming from the whiskey.
 You’ll be able to identify the notes that are coming from the whiskey.
 Does it have a more floral finish?
-Or is it more smokey?
+Or is it more smoky?

 Tasting